terrelln/LYODSK/gdb/README.md

 Once in geb, run the following commands:

 ```
-break gdb_bug2:18   # Set a breakpoing in file gdb_bug2 at line 18
+break gdb_bug2.cpp:18   # Set a breakpoing in file gdb_bug2.cpp at line 18
 run                     # Run the executable
 print v                 # Print the vector v
 print i                 # Print the loop variable i
 continue                # Continue running the program until the next breakpoing
-print v
+p v                     # Shorter version of print
-print i
+p i
-continue
+c                       # Shorter version of continue
-continue
+c
-continue
+c
-continue
+c
-continue
+c
-print v
+p v
-print i
+p i
-continue            # We are now in the iteration where the segfault happens
+c                       # We are now in the iteration where the segfault happens
-print v             # Look at the vector
+p v                     # Look at the vector
-print i             # and the loop variable
+p i                     # and the loop variable
-step                # Step through the erase command, this will cause the segfault
+next                    # Execute the erase command, which will cause a segfault
 ```

 Now you can use gdb to debug your projects.